 Fresh Italian Sub

-Featured in Capturing the Essence of Mediterranean Cuisine.
+Category: Capturing the Essence of Mediterranean Cuisine

 Love subs but ditching bread?
 This fresh take combines meats, cheese, veggies, and zesty dressing for an easy low-carb meal ready fast.